Michael spent close to a decade giving bookkeepers the tools to start, grow and scale their own business outside of the accounting firm realm.

-In this episode of the Growing Your Firm Podcast, David Cristello and Michael Palmer discuss:
+In this episode of the Growing Your Firm Podcast by Jetpack Workflow Software, David Cristello and Michael Palmer discuss:

 - The #1 way to grow your bookkeeping practice

 - How to put systems in place to maximize profits

 - Ways to keep clients excited to work with you even if you double your fees

 - Pure Bookkeeping – Michael Palmer’s company

 Michael Palmer leads the North American team of Pure Bookkeeping.
 Pure Bookkeeping helps great bookkeepers grow their business.
 The founder, Debbie Roberts, originally worked as a bookkeeper in a company.

 She heard the advice, ‘Quit and start your own shop.’
 The words buzzed in her ears for over 2 years before she made her life-changing move.
 It wasn’t all sunshine and rainbows (when is it?).
 After 18 months, Debbie was afraid to hire someone because she didn’t think they could replicate her work.

 That’s when she read the E-Myth Revisited by the timeless Michael Gerber.
 Many guests on the show recommend this book, so don’t wait any longer to pick up a copy.
 Anyways, Debbie realized she needed to take all her patented knowledge and put pen to paper.
 Document all her processes for reconciling, correcting, etc.